scipy-conference/scipy_proceedings/papers/nadia_tahiri/00_bibderwalt.rst

 Several studies showed that COVID-19 cases and related climatic factors correlate significantly with each other (:cite:`[OCFC20]`; :cite:`SDPMS20`; :cite:`SMSKSGB22`). :cite:`OCFC20` reported a decrease in the rate of SARS-CoV-2 progression with the onset of spring and summer in the northern hemisphere. :cite:`SDPMS20` suggested a negative correlation between mean temperature by country and the number of SARS-CoV-2 infections, along with a positive correlation between rainfall and SARS-CoV-2 transmission.
 This contrasts with the results of the study by :cite:`SMSKSGB22`, which showed that an increase in temperature led to an increase in the spread of SARS-CoV-2.
 The results of :cite:`CPKGWBB21` imply that a country located 1000 km closer to the equator can expect 33% fewer cases of SARS-CoV-2 per million population.
 Some virus variants may be more stable in environments with specific climatic factors. :cite:`SMSKSGB22` compared mutation patterns of SARS-CoV-2 with time series of changes in precipitation, humidity, and temperature.
 They suggested that temperatures between 43°F and 54°F, humidity of 67-75%, and precipitation of 2-4 mm may be the optimal environment for the transition of the mutant form from D614 to G614.

 In this study, we examine the geospatial lineage of SARS-CoV-2 by combining genetic data and metadata from associated sampling locations.
 Thus, an association between genetics and the geographic distribution of SARS-CoV-2 variants can be found.
-We focus on developing a new algorithm to find relationships between a reference tree (i.e., a tree of geographic species distributions, temperature trees, habitat precipitation trees, or others) with their genetic compositions.
+We focus on developing a new algorithm to find relationships between a reference tree (i.e., a tree of geographic species distributions, a temperature tree, a habitat precipitation tree, or others) with their genetic compositions.
 This new algorithm can help find which genes or which subparts of a gene are sensitive or favorable to a given environment.

 Problem statement and proposal